towercomputers/toweros/docs/src/security.md

 ## Operating System
 In general, operating system configuration is outside the scope of TowerOS's responsibilities; TowerOS does attempt to be *secure by default*, however.
 Of course, the core architecture of TowerOS is designed to mitigate the severity of any compromise of a host.
 For information on how best to securing your thin client and hosts at the level of the operating system, please see this [Linux Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html).

+## Thin-Client Security
+The thin client is the root of trust of the system.
+To avoid accidentally compromising the thin client, avoid installing unnecessary software and never open any untrusted files, except on a host.

 ## Full-Disk Encryption